-Google just launched the sequel to its first Pixel phone, unsurprisingly dubbed the Pixel 2.
+Google has just released the sequel to its first Pixel phone, unsurprisingly dubbed the Pixel 2.
 So what’s changed for the Pixel 2 and is it worth an upgrade?
-Here’s our full comparison of Google’s mobiles, for specs, camera tech and other features.
+Here’s our full comparison of Google’s mobiles, for specs, camera tech and other essential features.

-We’re expecting that price to drop in the immediate future however, as the Pixel 2 has just been launched.
-Offering updated specs, new cameras and Android Oreo as standard, the new Google phone is certainly an enticing prospect.
-Although once again, you’ll need to empty your wallet to bag yourself this premium handset.
+We’re expecting that price to drop in the immediate future however, as the Pixel 2 has just hit the UK.
+Offering updated specs, new camera tech and Android Oreo as standard, the new Google phone is certainly a solid handset.
+Although once again, you’ll need to empty your wallet to bag yourself this premium device.

 More Pixel comparisons: